 - The original will and 2 photo copies.

 - The originals of any codicils and two copies of each (codicils are changes to a Last Will and testament.)

 - The probate application fee (the application fee is nil if the valuation of the estate is less than £5,000.)

 Always apply for extra copies of the grant of probate – they are just £1 each and will make it much easier to collect in the assets of the estate.
 Sending one copy of the grant of probate to ten organisations one after another and waiting for each in turn to send it back – if they remember can be incredibly slow and frustration (trade secret!)

-5. Swear an oath at the Probate Registry.
+5. Swear an oath at the Registry.
+No longer needed.

-You will have to swear an oath – a ‘promise’ that the information you have given is true and complete to the best of your knowledge.
+You used to have to swear an oath – a ‘promise’ that the information you have given is true and complete to the best of your knowledge.
 See penalties above!